FilipDominec/rp2daq/README.md

 def my_callback(**kwargs):
 	print(kwargs)

-rp.internal_adc(_callback=my_callback)     # non-blocking!
+rp.adc(_callback=my_callback)     # non-blocking!

 print("code does not wait for ADC data here") import time time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

 Obviously, it is a bit more complicated.
-But more important is that here the ```rp.internal_adc``` is provided with a *callback*, which makes it asynchronous: it does no more block further program flow, no matter how long it takes to sample 1000 points.
+But more important is that here the ```rp.adc``` is provided with a *callback*, which makes it asynchronous: it does no more block further program flow, no matter how long it takes to sample 1000 points.
 Only after the report is received from the device, your ```_callback``` function is called (in a separate thread) to process it.

 Calling commands asynchronously allows one to simultaneously orchestrate multiple rp2daq commands.
 Also it is necessary for long commands like ADC acquisition and stepping motor movement, if the program must remain responsive.